AdS gravity, SO(2,d) gauge theory and Holography

-By computing the Poisson brackets among these constraints, we find that $G_{0}$, $G^{(0)}_{1}$ and $G^{(1)}_{1}$ are 1st class constraints.
-This is consistent with the fact that $G_{0}$ is the generator of $SO(2,d)$ gauge transformation, while $G^{(0)}_{1}$ and $G^{(1)}_{1}$ are the generators of the gauge covariant bulk diffeomorphism transformation\cite{Banados:2016zim}.
-On the other hand, the constraint $G_{2}$ says that the conjugation momentum of the gauge field $\mA$ is given by the $SO(2,d)$ covariant area operator{\footnote {Here, the area means the size of a co-dimension one submanifold on $\Sigma$.}}on $\Sigma$.
-It does not relate to any gauge symmetry of the theory, and one can check it is indeed a 2nd class constraint.
-The consistency condition $\{H,G_2\}\approx0$ further implies the secondary constraint
+By computing the Poisson brackets among these constraints, it is shown that $G_{0}$, $G^{(0)}_{1}$ and $G^{(1)}_{1}$ are 1st class constraints.
+This is a natural result since these are in fact the generator of the gauge symmetries in the theory.
+Obviously, $G_{0}$ generates the $SO(2,d)$ gauge transformation, while $G^{(1)}_{1}$ generates the gauge covariant diffeomorphism transformation\cite{Banados:2016zim} on $\Sigma$.
+The generator $G^{(0)}_{1}$ is related to the bulk diffeomorphism transformations along the transverse direction of $\Sigma$.
+Therefore, $G^{(0)}_{1}$ contains the $\Pi$-independent anomaly term which arises due to the change of the hypersurface $\Sigma$ itself.
+On the other hand, the constraint $G_{2}$ does not relate to any gauge symmetry of the theory, and one can check it is indeed a 2nd class constraint.
+There is a interesting physical meaning of (\ref{G2}).
+That is, the conjugation momentum of the gauge field $\mA$ is given by the $SO(2,d)$ covariant area operator{\footnote {Here, the area means the size of a co-dimension one submanifold on $\Sigma$.}}on $\Sigma$.
+We conjecture that this formula can be understood as a local statement of the holographicity of quantum gravity.

-This constraint is also a 2nd class constraint, and it is related to the bulk torsion free condition.